Religious, Spiritual, and Non-Religious Students

 Questions to Consider

-- Is it safe to openly practice my religion in the country I wish to study?
+- Is it safe to wear religious symbols or to openly practice my religion in the country in which I wish to study?

 - Will I be a part of the religious minority or majority?